Synchronization patterns in LIF Neural Networks: Merging Nonlocal and Diagonal Connectivity: Introduction

 \section{Introduction}

 The neuron network of the brain is characterized by complex architecture at many scales of hierarchy, which are still not fully recorded.
 The complexity of the connectivity gives rise to intricate synchronization phenomena between different parts of the brain, which drive the exchange of information and which are at the basis of common brain functions (cognition, memory etc.) \cite{finn:2016,logothetis:2008,poldrack:2015}.
 To unravel the influence of the neuron network connectivity in brain functionality, large scale simulations of neuron networks are undertaken by international collaborations, which model the exchanges of electrical and chemical signals in the brain \cite{vasalou:2009,li:2013}.
 The ultimate goal is to establish the missing link between brain structure (anatomy, neuron network connectivity, synchronization patterns) and functionality (perception, cognition, memory) \cite{alonso:1989,cobb:1995,vuksanovic:2014,vuksanovic:2015,katsaloulis:2009,expert:2011,katsaloulis:2012}.
-In this direction specific connectivity schemes, inspired by biological neuron networks, are used to detect the different levels of organization and to identify synchronization patterns which are characteristic of the functional modes of the brain.
+In this direction specific models describing single neuron activity are employed, accompanied with connectivity rules inspired by biological neuron networks.
+Single neurons, characterized by spiking or bursting activity, are modeled by a number of nonlinear schemes, such as the Hodgkin-Huxley model, the Hindmarsh-Rose model, the FitzHugh-Nagumo model and the various LIF schemes \cite{haken:2008,izhikevich:2007,wang:2018}.
+Commonly used linking schemes employed in the literature belong to two categories: deterministic or stochastic.
+Deterministic connectivity in neuron networks ranges from the most local nearest-neighbor coupling, to distant nonlocal coupling, global coupling, field coupling schemes and even multilayer (multiplex) networks \cite{wang:2018,guo:2017,lv:2018,panaggio:2015,schoell:2016,majhi:2016,majhi:2017,hizanidis:2016}.
+In parallel, stochastic connectivity schemes have been studied, such as Erd{\"o}s-R{\'e}nyi networks, small world connectivity and scale free linking \cite{schoell:2016,zhu:2014,omelchenko:2015}.
+The biologically inspired models, equipped with the appropriate connectivity schemes, aim to detect the different levels of spatiotemporal organization and to identify synchronization patterns which are characteristic of the functional modes of the brain.